kybin/tor/README.md

 Tor is a simple terminal text editor.

-It's not stable or well coded, but usable for me.
+It's not stable nor well coded, but usable for me.

 ### Key Binding